-Durable Water Repellent or DWR is your wet weather gear’s first line of defence.
+Durable water repellent, or DWR, is your wet weather gear’s first line of defence.
 It’s not a laminate or coating but a treatment applied to the fabric’s outer surface.

-The treatment does not inhibit breathability because it doesn’t fill the gaps between the fibres, instead it bonds the individual fibres to help the garment shed water and prevent saturation.
+The treatment does not inhibit breathability because it doesn’t fill the gaps between the fibres.
+Instead, it bonds the individual fibres to help the garment shed water and prevent saturation.

-Unfortunately, DWR treatments are not permanent and wear off over time, accelerated by abrasions and some detergents.
-When this happens, the fabric will no longer cause water to bead and will become saturated and heavy.
+However, DWR treatments wear off over time, accelerated by abrasions and some detergents.
+When this happens, the fabric no longer causes water to bead and will become saturated and heavy.

-Not to fear, refreshing and retreating a garment is quite simple and there are plenty of spray on or wash in options available.
+Not to fear, though, refreshing and retreating a garment is simple and there are plenty of spray-on or wash-in options available.
 Check out our guide on how to rejuvenate your waterproof cycling gear.

-Gore-Tex, Thinsulate, Polartec and eVent are all internal membranes that are sandwiched between two other materials – usually something abrasion resistant on the outside, with a soft liner on the inside.
+Gore-Tex, Thinsulate, Polartec and eVent are all internal membranes that are sandwiched between two other materials – usually something abrasion-resistant on the outside, with a soft liner on the inside.
 Even the Castelli Gabba Jersey is made using a Windstopper laminate fabric.

 When a jacket stops breathing, the moisture your body creates gets trapped inside, creating that unpleasant, steaming-hot sensation.

-Most outerwear today is based on this two and a half or three-layer lamination, but the fabrics and membranes are continuing to evolve and we’re now seeing jackets eliminating the outer fabric.
+Most outerwear today is based on this two and a half- or three-layer lamination, but the fabrics and membranes are continuing to evolve and we’re now seeing jackets eliminating the outer fabric.

-Pioneered by Columbia with its OutDry fabric, brands have figured out how to toughen up these membranes and eliminated the DWR treated outer fabric.
+Pioneered by Columbia with its OutDry fabric, brands have figured out how to toughen up these membranes and eliminated the DWR-treated outer fabric.